tytydraco/yessleep/out/My_neighbour_is_going_to_murder_my_son.md

 “Uh, your boy, Max.
 I saw him playing Basketball in the backyard yesterday.
 He’s looking pretty good.”

 He’s l*ooking* good?!
 What could that mean?
 Mike was watching my son?
 He dropped the news with an anvil that sat on my chest and wouldn’t let go.
-This man, this scoundrel, who had acted like my neighbour, acted like a friend, this schemer of the Matheson family, Mike, MIKE.
+This man, this scoundrel, who had acted like my neighbour, acted like a friend, this schemer of the Matheson family, Mike, *MIKE*.

 “Yeah!”
 I responded, clearly startled.